 - Integrate students with their peers and the local community including learning in a variety of situations and inclusion with mainstream schools.

 - To be committed to collaboration and partnership working to improve teaching and learning by working with colleagues in Leicestershire and beyond.

 - Ensuring that e-safeguarding is paramount in keeping all members of the school community safe

 - Provide all staff with training and development opportunities to enable effective practice

-Our key purpose is the construction, delivery and constant improvement of quality learning experiences appropriate to the needs of all our pupils/students.
+Our key purpose is the construction, delivery and constant improvement of quality learning experiences appropriate to the needs of all our students.

-Staffing levels are enhanced so that pupils are usually taught in classes of up to 12 with a teacher and at least one senior teaching assistant (at Grange Drive) and an appropriate number of additional learning support assistants to meet the needs of the class group.
+Staffing levels are enhanced so that students are usually taught in small class sizes with a teacher and at least one senior teaching assistant at Grange Drive and an appropriate number of additional learning support assistants to meet the needs of the class group.
+Classes may also have a personal care assistant or midday supervisor, where appropriate.
 Within the Autism provision, there is a high staffing ratio to support the needs of the class group.